Database

 option to false

-in your adapter configuration.
+.
 This will assume your database will generate the ID automatically.

 Database Hooks